-The board of directors currently consists of 3 men and 1 female, who are the Group CRO, Country CFO and Country CTO.
-The goal for the company was to have a minimum of 20% females represented on the board of directors by the end of 2025.
-This goal has been met in 2022 with the current structure of the Board of Directors.
+The board of directors currently consists of 3 men and 1 female, who are the Group CRO, Country CEO, Country CFO and Country CTO.
+We have had a target of 20% females represented in the Board of Directors, which was achieved in 2022.

 The Senior Management team of team.blue Denmark consists of 6 persons, 2 of them female.
 The goal for the company was to have a minimum of 20% females represented at the Senior Management level.
-This goal has been met in 2022 with the current structure in Senior Management.
+This goal has been met in 2023 with the current structure in Senior Management.